How Old do you have to be to Get GED?

 In New York, individuals can take the GED test at 16, but they must meet specific requirements.
 Applicants aged 16, 17, or 18 must be officially withdrawn from school, obtain parental consent, and have permission from their school district.

 Additionally, they must have resided in New York State for at least 30 days and cannot already possess a high school diploma or equivalent.
-The GED consists of four subject tests, and passing all is necessary to earn the High School Equivalency Diploma.
+The GED consists of four subject tests, and passing all is necessary to earn the High School Equivalency Certificate.